ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Optionally investigate the terraform files.
+1. Optionally investigate the Terraform files.
 Open the main.tf file and you will notice the {{site.data.keyword.tg_short}} resources (ibm_tg).
 Each has a `count = var.transit_gateway ?
 1 : 0`.
 This is a Terraform construct that creates an array of resources of length 1 or 0 based on the value of `transit_gateway`.
 An array of length 0 will result in no resource.
 For example:

    ```terraform
    resource "ibm_tg_gateway" "tgw"{